, | 3 min read

 One only needs to embrace existing, engineering-class DIL simulation solutions that allow real people to connect (as observers and/or participants) with infinitely variable, virtual worlds.
 Real-world testing with real hardware is always going to be a key part of product development – as it should be.
 But autonomous Level X aspirations will likely remain unrealized if the power virtual testing is not recognized and leveraged.

 Ansible Motion’s DIL simulators are designed to be practical tools for vehicle development work.
-To learn more about our unique approaches and technologies, download our FREE white paper, “10 Advantages of Ansible Motion DIL Simulators”.
+To learn more about our unique approaches and technologies, download our FREE eBook, Better by design: 10 Advantages of Ansible Motion DIL simulators.

 New Call-to-action